RISCVtestbed/riscvtestbed.github.io/_documentation/running_riscv.md

 You must first `ssh` to the `riscv-login` server where you will compile your code.
 The compiled code is then run on the RISC-V nodes using Slurm.

+> NOTE: Although the cluster will be available Friday 20th October 2023, upgrades will be taking place on `riscv-login` and will be restarted a number of times during the day (GMT)

 ### List of available nodes